Bullebulle/dgm6109/readme.md

-  This is repository for Digtial media.
+  This is repository for Digtial Media.